accetto/xubuntu-vnc-novnc/README.md

 This file describes the **second version** (G2v2) of the project.

-The **first version** (G2v1, or simply G2) will still be available in this **GitHub** repository as the archived branch `archived-generation-g2v1`.
+The **first version** (G2v1, or simply G2) has been retired back in March 2022, but I've revived it in November 2022, because I've noticed, that the images still have been pulled.
+It will be available in this **GitHub** repository as the archived branch `archived-generation-g2v1`.

 The version `G2v2` brings the following changes comparing to the previous version `G2v1`:

 - The values of the **version sticker** variables (`VERSION_STICKER_*`) in the `env` hook scripts are not hardcoded, but initialized from the related environment variables.
-- The helper utility `util-refresh-readme.sh` does not update the original `README.md` files, but their clones `scrap_readme.md`.
-The content of these temporary files is intended to be copy-and-pasted to the **Docker Hub**.
+- The helper utility `util-refresh-readme.sh` does not update the original `README.md` files, but their clones named `scrap_readme.md`.
+The content of this temporary file is intended to be copy-and-pasted to the **Docker Hub**.

 ### Description

 The resources for the individual images and their variations are stored in the folders of the [Git Hub][this-github] repository and the image features are described in the individual README files.
 Additional descriptions can be found in the common project [Wiki][this-wiki].

-All images are part of a growing [image hierarchy][this-wiki-image-hierarchy].
+All images are part of the following [image hierarchy][this-wiki-image-hierarchy].

 ### Git Hub subfolders / Docker image sets